ajh30117/portfoliowebsite/content/articles/modern technical writing/index.md

 * Where do they install the product?
 What are the basic configuration options?
 * What does a simple, start-to-finish operation look like?

-Answering these questions gives you direction for creating a baseline level of content, and avoids overwhelming users with too much content.
+Answering these questions ensures you create a baseline level of content, yet avoids overwhelming users with too much information.

 ## 3. Write with style

 Etters make a couple key points about style.

-First, “consistency is king” — meaning your reliability (ethos if we’re talking rhetoric) declines when your language and vocabulary are inconsistent.
-For example, “If you call something a dialog in one document, don’t call it a pop-up in another.”
+First, “consistency is king” — meaning your reliability (or rhetorical ethos) declines when your language and vocabulary are inconsistent.
+For example, “if you call something a dialog in one document, don’t call it a pop-up in another.”

-Second, Include headers, tables, lists, diagrams, and images to make writing more attractive, scannable, and approachable.
+Second, use headers, tables, lists, diagrams, and images to make writing more attractive, scannable, and approachable.
 For example, write sequential instructions in a numbered list and use inline styles (like **bolding**) to emphasize important text (like **user interface controls**).

 ## 4. Host your documentation on a static website

-Static websites increase speed, simplicity, and security.
+Static websites boost speed, simplicity, and security.
 “Static” means a static web page is delivered to a user’s web browser exactly as stored, instead of being dynamically generated each time.
-Therefore, the server needs far fewer hardware resources.
+So the server needs far fewer hardware resources and everything is ⚡faster⚡.

 Static site generators let you use a templated theme and add content with lightweight markup, and then they process everything into a working website.
 Actually, the website you’re reading this article on is a static website, thanks to [Gatsby](https://www.gatsbyjs.com/docs/glossary/static-site-generator/).
-Other popular static site generators include [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), and [Sphinx](https://www.sphinx-doc.org/en/master/) (which is specifically built for documentation).
+Other popular static site generators include [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), and [Sphinx](https://www.sphinx-doc.org/en/master/) (which is  built specifically for documentation).

 An even easier alternative to using static site generators is to create a [GitHub wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis), but this option doesn’t allow customization, and it lacks a search solution.

 ## 5. Use lightweight markup

-Lightweight markup languages make it easy to read and write documentation, which makes contribution more accessible to more people.
+Lightweight markup languages make it easy to read and write documentation, which makes it easier for people to contribute.

 According to Etters, the best three types of markup languages are: